Cover photo by Diana Russell.

 Length reaches 50mm; Wingspan up to 62mm.

-More closely resembles Paragomphus elpidius, but that species is slightly larger, brighter green and more boldly marked.
-Additionally Paragomphus elpidius has larger foliations near on the abdomen and more strongly hooked upper claspers.
+The Common Hooktail more closely resembles Paragomphus elpidius, but that species is slightly larger, brighter green and more boldly marked.
+Additionally Paragomphus elpidius has larger foliations near on the abdomen and more robust and strongly hooked upper claspers.

 Click here for more details on identification of the Common Hooktail.